anandshivam44/DevOpsAutomation/LinuxCommands.md

 htop is advanced form of top
 ___
 #### difference vi and vim
+vim is vi improved.
+Both of them are text editors.
+Vim is an extended form of vim with more functionalities.
+Example vim supports multi level undo and redo.
 ___
 #### Keep SSH session Alive
 Does your SSH session breaks?